katiemorrisfx/KMFX-scripts/docs/kmfx_megascript.md

 ## List of Scripts in the megascript:

-alphaOverlayColor
+ - alphaOverlayColor
-changepaintOpacity
+ - changepaintOpacity
-cloneShapeinPlace
+ - cloneShapeinPlace
-copyShapeKeyframe
+ - copyShapeKeyframe
-keyframeVisbility
+ - keyframeVisbility
-pasteShapeKeyframe
+ - pasteShapeKeyframe
-nudgeShapes
+ - nudgeShapes
-resetcloneoverride
+ - resetcloneoverride
-timeOffset
+ - timeOffset

+## How to comment out a script

+- comment the "addAction(" for that  script on the end of the file
+- comment by adding # on the begin of the line